 Update: April 2012

-For those on a diet, you can make the meatballs the same way and bake them in a preheated oven to 180 degrees C/ 350 F for half an hour.
+For those on a diet, you can make the meatballs the same way.
+Line a baking tin with parchment paper, place the meatballs and bake them in a preheated oven to 180 degrees C/ 350 F for about half an hour.

 Kopiaste and Kali Orexi!!